ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/calculate-taxes/required-fields.md

 </ul>

 <br/>
 When using the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/location/">Location</a> object, the following fields are required.
-Please note that only one of the options below is required.
+Note that only <b>one</b> of the options below is required.
 <ul class="dev-guide-list">
   <li>PCode (<code>pcd</code>)</li>
   <li>FIPS (<code>fips</code>)</li>